RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 Uris for consuming data is grouped under two namespaces: `/data` and `/table/{frequency}/data`.
 The difference between the two paths is that resources under `/data` works with both InfluxDb and SqlRace while `/table/{frequency}/data` resources are currently only supports SqlRace as the backing storage.

 The main difference in the functionality of the two endpoints depends on the backing storage used.
 If the storage is SqlRace, you can query multipe parameters at a time with both `/data` and `/table/{frequency}/data`.
 You can specifiy parameters in the URL or using views (See [Views](/docs/Views.md)).
 On the other hand, if the backing storage is InfluxDb, you can only query using one parameter at a time.
-Support for multiple parameters is in the roadmap. `/table/{frequency}/data` URIs also gives access to some extra resources such as grouped data and time ranges which are currently not available for InfluxDb storage queries.
+Support for multiple parameters is in the roadmap. `/table/{frequency}/data` URIs also give access to some extra resources such as grouped data and time ranges which are currently not available for InfluxDb storage queries.

 ### Base url masks

 #### Data resources

 For resources under `/data` path, two url masks are available for querying data.
-One to wuery with the frequecy of data specified and one without.
+One to query with the frequency of data specified and one without.

 Query with frequency: